piedoom/website/README.md

 $ cd src && zola serve
 ```

 This will generate temporary files in `src/public` as well as start a local server with live updates.
-If you are just looking to generate files without a webserver, you can use `zola build` instead of `serve`.
+When the server is stopped, all generated files will be cleaned up and deleted.

+Alternatively, you can run `./quick_build`.
+This is similar to ```cd src && zola build```.
+Note that this folder is in the project root under `build`, and will not automatically delete itself.
 The homepage can be found at `public/index.html`.

 ## Contributing